phan/phan/README.md

 * Check for unused variables and parameters.
 (Pass in `--unused-variable-detection`)
 * Check for redundant or impossible conditions and pointless casts.
 (Pass in `--redundant-condition-detection`)
 * Check for unused `use` statements.
+  These and a few other issue types can be automatically fixed with `--automatic-fix`.
 * Check for classes, functions and methods being redefined.
 * Check for sanity with class inheritance (e.g. checks method signature compatibility).
   Phan also checks for final classes/methods being overridden, that abstract methods are implemented, and that the implemented interface is really an interface (and so on).